NatCenter/barReview/README.md

 # Difficulties & challenges
 The biggest difficulty was making all the forms dynamically rendered and being able to edited by user input.

-# Getting Started with Create React App
-This project was bootstrapped with Create React App.

-# npm start

-Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
-You may also see any errors in the console.

 # Technologies Used
 BarReview was made with: